The Pros and Cons of the Ultrasonic Gas Flow Meter

-Ultrasonic Gas Flow Meters
+Ultrasonic Gas Flow Meter

-Ultrasonic flow meters perform well in large pipe sizes.
+- Ultrasonic flow meters perform well in large pipe sizes.
+In most cases, ultrasonic meters are the better choice for 6-inch pipes and larger over Coriolis.
 Most Coriolis meters serve two inches or smaller pipe sizes, becoming expensive and unmanageable in larger line sizes.
-In most cases, ultrasonic meters are the better choice for 6″ pipes and larger over Coriolis.

 - Emerson Daniel

-- Elster Honeywell
+- Honeywell Elster Instromet

 - FMC Technologies

+We are an authorized distributor for Honeywell Elster Instromet ultrasonics: Q.Sonic, Q.Sonic-Plus, and TwinSonic-Plus.
 If you are in the market for an ultrasonic flow meter, submit your inquiry here.